AyushKaranjit/gp-csy2088/websites/doko/README.md

 # DOKO E-Commerce Website

+**Team Name:** Graduation

-A modern e-commerce platform built with PHP, MySQL, and JavaScript.
+A modern e-commerce platform built with PHP, MySQL, and JavaScript for educational purposes by Team Graduation.

+## Academic Integrity Statement

+This website was developed as part of an academic project for educational purposes.
+All code was written by the student developers from Team Graduation to demonstrate web development skills and understanding of e-commerce systems.
+This project serves as a portfolio piece to showcase programming abilities and is not intended for commercial use.

+**Team:** Graduation
+**Author:** Team Graduation - Student Developers **Date:** 2025
+**Purpose:** Educational Project

 ## 📁 Project Structure